Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ## Features

 - clear responsive navigation menu at the top of the page
-- large attention grabbing image ion the landing page, informing the user of the upciming film
+- large attention grabbing image ion the landing page, informing the user of the upcoming film
 - Instructions and links on how to set up your own cinema club

 ---